 - TAs are required to report to their supervising teacher every day.
 It is assumed the teacher will have work for the TA each day. - TAs additional building privileges are reserved only for tasks associated with assisting their assigned teacher. - On rare occasions TAs may use their time to study for a test or to do homework that is due in another class.
-However, TAs must stay in the teacher's classroom, unless the student is a senior and TA's during their senior free hour. - A TA may be removed from his/her position if in the opinion of the teacher or Administration the student is not fulfilling his/her responsibilities or is abusing school rules. - TAs are expected to commit to the program for the entire school year unless otherwise agreed upon with the teacher.
+However, TAs must stay in the teacher's classroom or in Study Hall. - A TA may be removed from his/her position if in the opinion of the teacher or Administration the student is not fulfilling his/her responsibilities or is abusing school rules. - TAs are expected to commit to the program for the entire semester unless otherwise agreed upon with the teacher.